azifniz/lexical-analyser/README.md

 # Lexical Analyser

+A command-line lexical analyser developed in C that scans C source files and tokenizes them into keywords, identifiers, constants, operators, and special characters.
+The project includes robust file handling, character-level parsing, and error detection for invalid tokens and malformed literals, demonstrating low-level compiler design fundamentals and modular system programming.

 ---
 ## ✨ Features
 - **Lexical Analysis of C Source Files** – Scans C source code and breaks it into meaningful tokens